Genie/ Resources/ GenieSpeak/ Why Kids Freeze During Exams

 This is why your child may remember everything perfectly at home — but freeze in the exam hall.

-We see this link frequently in anxious learners and talk more about this in Helping Teens Manage Exam Stress Without Losing Themselves.
+We see this link frequently in anxious learners and talk more about it in Helping Your Teen Manage Exam Stress Without Losing Themselves.

 Most exam questions look slightly different from textbook practice — on purpose.
-Students who rely on memorizing may panic when they see:
+Students who rely on memorising may panic when they see:

 • unfamiliar wording